amcerri/data-augmentation-GASPLN/README.md

 * `text` (str): The input text to be processed.

 * `use_synonyms` (bool, optional): Whether or not to use synonym replacement.
 Default is `True`.

-* `synonyms_df` (pd.DataFrame, optional): A Pandas DataFrame containing word synonyms.
-This is already pre-loaded in the initialization, so there is no need to manually specify this parameter.
-Default is `synonyms_df`.

 * `synonyms_percentage` (float, optional): The percentage of words in the input text that should be replaced with their synonyms.
 Default is 0.5.